thepirat000/Tuner/README.md

 ### Persistence

 #### Save
-Will save the frequency and duty values to their config file
+Will save the current frequencies, duties and switches to a preset file
+Format: save i
+Being:
+	- i >= 0: Preset index (default is 0)

 Example:
-`save`
+`save 0`

 #### Load
-Will load and set the frequency and duty values from the config file
+Will load and set the frequency, duty, and switches values from the preset file
+Format: load i
+Being:
+	- i >= 0: Preset index (default is 0)

 Example:
-`load`
+`load 0`

 ### Songs